lara-press/docs/menus.md

 It returns an array of `MenuItem` objects appropriately nested as defined in WordPress.
 On a `MenuItem`, use the `getChildren` method for nested `MenuItem`s.

 You can also check if the `MenuItem` is active with the `isActive` method.
-See if a descendent is active with `hasActiveDescendent`.
+See if a `MenuItem` has an active descendent with `hasActiveDescendent`.

 *To avoid using [`wp_nav_menu`](https://developer.wordpress.org/reference/functions/wp_nav_menu/) with it's predefined html structure, you can use this.